enjoyneering/MAX6675/README.md

 - It is **strongly** recommended to add a 10nF/0.01mF ceramic surface-mount capacitor, placed across the T+ and T- pins, to filter noise on the thermocouple lines.

-*Library returns 2000, if thermocouple shorted or a communication error has occurred
+*Library returns 2000, if thermocouple broken/unplugged or a communication error has occurred

 Supports: